polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/node/tx-pool.md

 Full nodes in the network all have their own local transaction pool and transaction queues.
 Therefore, full nodes may have a different view of the queues and transactions in the network.

 Dependent on the runtime, strict ordering may not be a requirement.
-This could enable full nodes to implement different strategies on how they prioritise propagating transactions and how they're included into blocks.
+This could enable full nodes to implement different strategies on how they prioritize propagating transactions and how they're included into blocks.

 ## Transaction Dependencies

-Transaction [dependencies](https://substrate.dev/rustdocs/master/sp_runtime/transaction_validity/struct.ValidTransaction.html) are defined by the `requires` and `provides` parameters in `ValidTransaction` to build a dependency graph of transactions.
+Transaction dependencies are defined by the `requires` and `provides` parameters in the `ValidTransaction` [struct](https://substrate.dev/rustdocs/master/sp_runtime/transaction_validity/struct.ValidTransaction.html) to build a dependency graph of transactions.
 Together with `priority`, this allows the pool to traverse the graph and produce a valid linear ordering of transactions to be propagated and included in the next block.

 For `Frame` based runtimes, an account based system is used for transaction ordering.
 Every signed transaction needs to contain a nonce, which is incremented by 1 every time a new transaction is made.
 For example, the first transaction from a new account will have `nonce=0` and the second transaction will have `nonce=1`.